canjs/can-stache-bindings/docs/legacy/two-way.md

 @description Two-way bind a value in the [can-component.prototype.view-model viewModel] or the element to the parent scope.

+@deprecated {3.8} This syntax is deprecated in favor of [can-stache-bindings.twoWay childProp:bind="key"]

 @signature `{(child-prop)}="key"`

   Two-way binds `childProp` in the  [can-component.prototype.ViewModel ViewModel] to